Our History

 Following the devastating loss of Sam, his parents, Nat Cook and Neil Davis, founded the Sammy D Foundation, with the ultimate aim of providing skills to young people in order to prevent such a tragedy from happening again.

-Since 2008, the Sammy D Foundation has spread Sam's message across hundreds of schools, community groups, and sporting clubs, raising awareness and educating over 220,000 young people about the consequences of violent behaviour, and the risks associated with alcohol and drug misuse.
+Since 2008, the Sammy D Foundation has spread Sam's message across hundreds of schools, community groups, and sporting clubs, raising awareness and educating over 220,000 young people about the consequences of violent behaviour, and the risks associated with alcohol and drug use.

 By providing relevant age appropriate information, knowledge and tools, the Sammy D Foundation empowers young people to make positive life decisions for a better community.